The International Trade Blog Export Forms

 2. You Can’t Verify Your Products Qualify

-Completing and signing the Certificate of Origin is more than filling out a document.
+Completing and signing the Certification of Origin is more than filling out a document.
 Don’t take the obligation lightly, and be certain that whomever certifies the document is both knowledgeable of the export and takes responsibility for it.

 3. You Can’t Prove Origin